What is the full cycle of the Accounts Payable process?

 The full cycle AP process is an integral part of a company’s financial statements, and efficiency is required every step of the way.
 Consider double-entry accounting and how omitting a vendor could lead to two incorrect amounts for two accounts.
 The ramifications of liabilities and repair (as opposed to prevention through the smart implementation of AP automation) can be costly.
 For example, compromised vendor relationships can lead to production and supply problems, creating tiers of potential loss.

 Spend and cash flow can vary based on the time of year.
-AP automation provides detailed reports to help organizations better manage the full AP cycle when times are tight.
-AP automation also facilitates the full cycle accounts payable process for the highest level of efficiency and accuracy.
-The savvy use of technology eliminates unnecessary errors, streamlines processes, and helps companies boost their bottom line.
+Accounts payable automation provides detailed reports to help organizations better manage the full AP workflow when times are tight.
+AP automation also facilitates the full-cycle accounts payable process for the highest level of efficiency and accuracy.
+The savvy use of accounts payable technology (given that it can seamlessly integrate with your ERP) eliminates unnecessary errors, streamlines processes, and helps companies boost their bottom line.
 And failing to adopt automation today can mean getting left behind tomorrow.